 Day 1 – Botrivier and Elgin Basin

-After breakfast we left Wildekrans and took a shuttle to the trailhead along High Rising Road.
-The weather was perfect as we breathed in glorious fresh air and slowly descended into the Elgin Basin mesmerized by uninterrupted panoramic views of Cape Overberg wheat and canola fields, mountains, and fynbos.
+After breakfast we left Wildekrans and took a van shuttle to the trailhead along High Rising Road.
+The weather was perfect as we breathed in glorious fresh air and slowly descended into the Elgin Basin mesmerized by uninterrupted panoramic views of Cape Overberg canola fields, mountains, and fynbos.